exakat/php-dictionary/dictionary.rst

 Hash
 ----

-Hash is both a PHP extension, a PHP function and a general computer science concept.
+Hash has severeal meanings :

++ PHP extension
++ PHP function
++ a general computer science concept, that transforms data into another value
++ a general computer science concept, that turns a string into another fixed-sized string, in a way that is difficult to revert
++ a synonym for arrays with arbitrary keys, also known as map or associative array

 Hash allows direct or incremental processing of arbitrary length messages using a variety of hashing algorithms.

 While the extension 'hash' only process hashes, there are other extensions which offer these features : openssl, sodium and password hashing.
 Mhash and mcrypt are older PHP extensions, which are now discontinued.